Net Zero, Energy and Transport Committee

 - To incorporate the contribution of transport to net zero goals into scrutiny throughout the inquiry.

-Conclusions and recommendations will be set out in a report to the Scottish Government and Transport Scotland, setting out the Committee’s views on how best to secure a state-funded ferry service that is future-proofed, compatible with Scotland’s net zero goals and will meet the needs of all service users, having regard in particular to the long-term sustainability of island communities.
+Conclusions and recommendations were set out in a report to the Scottish Government and Transport Scotland, setting out the Committee’s views on how best to secure a state-funded ferry service that is future-proofed, compatible with Scotland’s net zero goals and will meet the needs of all service users, having regard in particular to the long-term sustainability of island communities.

 The Committee ran a call for views to hear different perspectives on what a modern ferry service should look like.